chili-publish/grafx-documentation/docs/GraFx-Studio/guides/actions/javascript/index.md

 # Actions JavaScript

+!!! example "Experimental"
+    Actions are released as Experimental.
+    This means that you can use them to test out future functionality, but the actual implementation is not final yet.

 Initially, Actions may seem daunting.
 Therefore, take a look at [this example](/GraFx-Studio/guides/actions/create/) first to get started.

 Once you start feeling comfortable, here is some more detailed information.